adamprocter/games_design/Year 1/Project_1_2.md

 ### Assessment evidence
-- A visual proposal of your new world/ enviroment outlining an interpretation of the culture you researched at the British Museum.
+- A visual proposal of your new world/ environment outlining an interpretation of the culture you researched at the British Museum.
+(Slide deck)
 - All supporting work/ sketches/ notes/ photocopies etc – collated and bound.